anthelix/UdacityNanoEng/README.md

 `Day 19` 2020/01/20 #30DaysOfUdacity #SQL #DEND : I continued with Intro to Python, Lesson 7 about Numpy.
 I'm still working on my sql notes.

 `Day 20` 2020/01/21 #30DaysOfUdacity #SQL #DEND : I finished the Python introduction, lesson 7 on Numpy, and did some exercises to practice.
 I really liked that lesson.
 Plenty of encouragement to @Bianca DianaT @LorenzoP @BryantW @Daniel @TarekA @AmyS @Vamshi KrishnaP

+`Day 21` 2020/01/22 #30DaysOfUdacity #SQL #DEND :I began NoSQL Data Models in Data Modeling, and I end the day by the first exercice.
+I read a lot documentation about Cassandra, NoSql database to understand ...
+Cassandra.
+Encouraging